tylerjzender/HiQSolver/README.md

 Practically all university computer science students are conditioned to expect some obscure toy or game to act as a front for some computer science concept hidden beneath the surface.
-The peg game of Hi-Q is yet another game that presents core concepts from computer science and AI to those pundits of the fields.
+The peg game of Hi-Q (also known as peg solitaire is yet another game that presents core concepts from computer science and AI to those pundits of the fields.
 This project of a Hi-Q solver allows for the exploration of applying concepts from the discipline of artifical intelligence.

 ![Solitaire_01](https://user-images.githubusercontent.com/77171947/104413765-edbe4300-553c-11eb-9cd4-67174284833f.jpg)